InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem

-With a velocity network $\vv_t^\theta$ trained on this objective, generation is performed by solving the ODE $d\vx_t = \vv_t^\theta(\vx_t) dt$ from $t=1$ to $t=0$.
-A prominent variant is Rectified Flow \cite{liu2023flow} which employs a linear interpolation path ($a_t=t$ and $b_t=1-t$), resulting in $\vv_t(\vx_t|\vx_0)= \vx_1 - \vx_0$.
-Crucially, when the prior distribution $p_1$ is Gaussian, FM is equivalent to diffusion models\footnote{Set $\alpha_t = 1 - t, \sigma_t = t$ in \eqref{eq:forward_process}.}.
-We therefore use these terms interchangeably henceforth. \paragraph{Latent Diffusion models} Training and inference of diffusion models are computationally expensive on high-resolution data.
+Training and inference of diffusion models are computationally expensive on high-resolution data.
 To improve efficiency, these processes can be reformulated in a compressed latent space, as popularized by Latent Diffusion Models (LDMs) \cite{rombach2022high} and used in most modern diffusion models~\cite{videoworldsimulators2024,flux,wan2025wanopenadvancedlargescale}.
 A pre-trained Variational Autoencoder (VAE) is used to map data from the pixel space to the latent space ($\vz = \mathcal{E}(\vx)$) and back ($\hat{\vx} = \mathcal{D}(\vz)$).
 The generative model ($\vepsilon_\theta$ or $\vv_t^\theta$) is then trained entirely on the latent representations $\vz$.